pretix/pretix-docs/docs/topics/gift-cards.md

 This page also lets you choose how long gift card codes issued in your shop will be.
 The default is 12 digits, the minimum length is 6 digits, and the maximum length is 64 digits.
+We recommend that you keep the default length of 12 characters unless you have a specific reason to change it.

 ### Accepting gift cards as a payment method